 Also of interest is that Morro Bay has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.63% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Morro Bay telecommute to their jobs.
+Overall, about 7.85% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Morro Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

+Morro Bay is a very ethnically-diverse city.
 The people who call Morro Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morro Bay residents report their race to be White, followed by Asian.
 Morro Bay also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.89% of the city’s residents.
-Important ancestries of people in Morro Bay include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 16.64% of the city’s residents.
+Important ancestries of people in Morro Bay include English, Irish, Italian, and Scottish.

 The most common language spoken in Morro Bay is English.
 Other important languages spoken here include Spanish and Arabic.